 If you are using the core APIs, the C/C++ perspective is where you develop and build your projects.
 When you create a project, the workbench displays the C/C++ perspective by default.
 The C/C++ perspective features the Project Explorer, the editor, and other useful views that display information that's relevant to your project.

-You can access perspectives through the Window > Open Perspective menu, and you can access individual views using Window > Show View.
-To learn more about views and perspectives, explore the following sections.
+You can access perspectives by using the Window > Open Perspective menu, and you can access individual views by using Window > Show View.
+To learn more about the views in the C/C++ perspective, explore the following sections.

 The Project Explorer view shows all the projects and resources in your workspace.